 - 25-50% of young children have concurrent head injury

-- vertebral artery injury 5
+- vertebral artery injury 5 (blunt cerebrovascular injury, BCVI)

 - extra-cranial cranial nerve injury 6

 CT demonstrates the fracture line which usually involves both the anterior and posterior arches.
-If there is injury to the transverse atlantal ligament, the atlantodens interval (ADI) increases.
+If there is an injury to the transverse atlantal ligament, the atlantodental interval (ADI) increases.
 The normal ADI in the adult population is less than 3 mm; in paediatric populations, the normal distance is less than 5 mm.

 The fracture will not be seen as well as with CT.
 However, localised soft-tissue injury will be apparent.
 Pre-vertebral haemorrhage or oedema will identify injury at the level of C1/2.
-Ligamentous injury will also be demonstrated.
+A ligamentous injury will also be demonstrated.
 A fat-sat T2 sequence is useful in the trauma setting to help distinguish abnormal soft-tissue injury from normal fat.

 Treatment and prognosis